antoniosignore/axon-game-3/README.md

 How to play
 -----------

 I did not pay much attention on the actual details of the game.
-I preferred to spend time to exepriment with AXON (my first attempt to actually use it)  rather then spending time on a trivial game.
+I preferred to spend time to experiment with AXON (my first attempt to actually use it)  rather then spending time on a trivial game.

-However I tried to put a reasonable amount of checks in order to create a game by a player with an initial number, allow an other user to join ann added few checks on the numbers sent by them from an UI (that I did not implement).
+However I tried to put a reasonable amount of checks in order to create a game by a player with an initial number, allow an other user to join and added few checks on the numbers sent by them from an UI (that I did not implement).

 Also I did not pay much attention to the automatic mode or not.
 That would probably be also an UI side of